-Growing up in Santa Fe, New Mexico I always believed in magic.
+Anyone who has been to Santa Fe, New Mexico, knows that the locals believe in the possibilities of magic.
 Santa Fe is a place that simultaneously attracts sunburnt crystal-healers, world-renowned scientists who work in nearby Los Alamos, and iconic artists like the late Georgia O’Keefe.
 Therefore, it is impossible to really know Santa Fe without believing in unseen possibilities and developing a child-like imagination.
-Here are ten of my favorite things to do with kids in Santa Fe.
+That’s why it’s such a great place for kids!
+Whether you’re a local or you’re planning a family vacation, there’s plenty to keep young minds entertained.
+Here are some of our favorite things to do with kids in Santa Fe.

-2. Palace of the Governors.
-The Santa Fe Plaza is the center of downtown and the best block is outside the Palace of the Governors museum.
+2. Palace of the Governors The Santa Fe Plaza is the center of downtown and the best block is outside the Palace of the Governors museum.
 Here, you will meet Native American women selling silver bracelets and turquoise they have made.
-After you walk through the sellers, I recommend going inside this historic museum where children under 16 are always free.
+After you walk through the sellers, we recommend going inside this historic museum where children under 16 are always free.

 4. The Santa Fe Ski Basin is just as famous for the beautiful aspen trees as it is for hiking in the summer and great skiing in the winter.
 After a day of ski lessons, you should hit Ten Thousand Waves on the way home to relax those sore muscles.

-7. Loretta Chapel.
-Not only is this historic Catholic church shockingly gorgeous, but it houses a famous staircase tied to a mystery.
+7. Loretta Chapel Not only is this historic Catholic church shockingly gorgeous, but it houses a famous staircase tied to a mystery.
 In 1878, the carpenters building the church had difficulty constructing an elaborate spiral staircase so the nuns prayed to St. Joseph, the patron saint of carpenters, for nine days until a mysterious carpenter arrived.
 This stranger not only built this architectural masterpiece without any visible support but he disappeared without accepting payment.
-In full disclosure, I was married in this church.

-10. Maria’s New Mexican Kitchen.
-No list about Santa Fe is complete without an amazing New Mexican restaurant, and Maria’s is famous not just for their food, but for their extensive margarita menu.
+10. Maria’s New Mexican Kitchen No list about Santa Fe is complete without an amazing New Mexican restaurant, and Maria’s is famous not just for their food, but for their extensive margarita menu.
 Maria’s literally wrote the book on margaritas; they offer over 100 different margaritas.
-My favorite item here is their famous Green Chile Stew, and their sopaipillas (New Mexican fried bread) is worth the trip itself.
+Our favorite item here is the famous Green Chile Stew, and their sopapillas (New Mexican fried bread) is worth the trip itself.
 The price of the average entree is $8.50 and, best of all, they are kid-friendly.

 Got any other Santa Fe tips?
 Leave them in the comments!